laravel/docs/passport.md

 <a name="client-uuids"></a>
 #### Client UUIDs

-You may run the `passport:install` command with the `--uuids` option present.
-This flag will instruct Passport that you would like to use UUIDs instead of auto-incrementing integers as the Passport `Client` model's primary key values.
+You may also run the `passport:install` command with the `--uuids` option present.
+This option will instruct Passport that you would like to use UUIDs instead of auto-incrementing integers as the Passport `Client` model's primary key values.
 After running the `passport:install` command with the `--uuids` option, you will be given additional instructions regarding disabling Passport's default migrations:

     php artisan passport:install --uuids

 <a name="deploying-passport"></a>
 ### Deploying Passport

-When deploying Passport to your production servers for the first time, you will likely need to run the `passport:keys` command.
-This command generates the encryption keys Passport needs in order to generate access token.
+When deploying Passport to your application's servers for the first time, you will likely need to run the `passport:keys` command.
+This command generates the encryption keys Passport needs in order to generate access tokens.
 The generated keys are not typically kept in source control:

     php artisan passport:keys

 If necessary, you may define the path where Passport's keys should be loaded from.
-You may use the `Passport::loadKeysFrom` method to accomplish this:
+You may use the `Passport::loadKeysFrom` method to accomplish this.
+Typically, this method should be called from the `boot` method of your application's `App\Providers\AuthServiceProvider` class:

     /**
      * Register any authentication / authorization services.